thefrontside/oss-wumbo/README.md

 you, our clients, and the community at large.

 Lastly, owning code is actually quite expensive.
-This is because if you own it, you have the manage the project and make sure your users are happy.
-We're more than willing to take the responsibility that each and everyone one of our supported addons avoid the dreaded project rot.
+This is because if you own it, you have to manage the project and make sure your users are happy.
+We're more than willing to take the responsibility that each and every one of our supported addons avoid the dreaded project rot.

 ## What is a project champion?